gretelai/public_research/gretel-gpt-sentiment-swap/README.md

 python create_dataset.py -h
 ```

-### Fine tune Gretel GPT
+### Fine tune with Gretel GPT

-Fine tuning is carried out in the [fine_tune_with_gretel_gpt.py](./fine_tune_with_gretel_gpt.py) script, which configures a session with [Gretel Cloud](https://console.gretel.ai/) and submits a fine-tuning job using the conditional prompts that were created in the previous step.
+Fine tuning is carried out in the [fine_tune_with_gretel_gpt.py](./fine_tune_with_gretel_gpt.py) script, which configures a session with [Gretel Cloud](https://console.gretel.ai/) and submits the job using the conditional prompts that were created in the previous step.

+Fine tune the model on the `Video_Games_v1_00` data subset by running:

 ```bash
 python fine_tune_with_gretel_gpt.py --data-subset Video_Games_v1_00
 ```

-For `Video_Games_v1_00`, there are ~16,000 5-star/1-star review pairs.
+The `Video_Games_v1_00` data subset contains ~16,000 review pairs.
+The fine-tuning process should take a few hours.
 You can check the job status in the [Gretel Cloud console](https://console.gretel.ai/projects).
-The fine-tuning process should take a few hours.

 ### Swap product review sentiments with Gretel GPT